Biebar/dog/README.md

 Since all of the files contents are stored in memory, memory leaks are a real issue.
 To avoid this, the best practice is to not allocate any memory.
 Since `dog.c` only uses 3 variables (5 if you count `argc` and `argv`), the spatial complexity is O(1).
 Moreover, the only control structures are `if` statements and there are no `while` and `for`.
 This ensures that the time complexity is also O(1).

 One of the main advantages of writing a program in C is the use of pointers. 'dog.c' make full use of this, and most variables are pointers.
 Some are even a 'struct' of two pointers.
-The only regretable exception is `argc` wich does not conform to C's best practices.
+The only regretable exception is `argc` which does not conform to C's best practices.

 This program also uses what we call "quick exit".
 When using `cat` with a file that doesn't exists, the program `cat` takes the time to print an error message before exiting.
 Because you want to correct your typo as soon as possible, `dog` will automatically make a segmentation fault if you try to read a non existing file.
 This way, you can immediately correct your command.